ChristopherDavisUCI/UCI-Math-10/_sources/Week10/Week10-Homework.md

 The first part of the homework is about gradient descent.
 We will practice using gradient descent with the two-variable function $f(x,y) = \frac{x^2}{4} + y^2$.

-Here is an example of plotting conour lines using Matplotlib.
+Here is an example of plotting contour lines using Matplotlib.
 (Adapted from [Density and Contour Plots](https://jakevdp.github.io/PythonDataScienceHandbook/04.04-density-and-contour-plots.html).)

 ```
 %matplotlib inline